AgriculturalModelExchangeInitiative/Crop2mlWorkshop/doc/user/access.rst

 General information
 -------------------

-- Resources access and presentation
-  * All the resources are listed on the `Readme page <https://github.com/AgriculturalModelExchangeInitiative/Crop2mlWorkshop#readme>`_.
+- Resources access and presentation.
+All the resources are listed on the `Readme page <https://github.com/AgriculturalModelExchangeInitiative/Crop2mlWorkshop#readme>`_.
-- Prerequisite
-  * Crop2ML model concepts through Crop2ML and CyML publications and repositories
+- Prerequisite: Crop2ML model concepts.
+We invite you to read the `Crop2ML and CyML papers <../Publication.rst>`_.